Skip to Content

 Make your way through the maze of streets in Southwark to find the rather strange and eerie Crossbones Burial Ground.

-A lot of weird things to do in London revolve around bodies and death, and Crossbones is no exception.
+A lot of weird things to see and do in London revolve around bodies and death, and Crossbones is no exception.

 The burial ground once sat within London’s poorest slum and many of the city’s paupers and prostitutes are buried within its grounds.
 The graveyard closed in the 1850s, by which time it’s estimated that over 15,000 people were buried within it.